-Improve your Bridge at Abingworth
+Improve your Bridge - Part 1 at Abingworth

 Code: AWBRIPrint page

 This holiday is designed to take your Duplicate Bridge to the next level.
 Examples of seminar topics include Discarding, Stayman and Simple Overcalls so you will need to be ready to tackle these.
+This holiday is ideal for anyone who is already confident with the subjects covered in Next Step Bridge.

 - Morning teaching sessions with an experienced Bridge Director will cover a host of topics